All learning is physiological.

 Body and mind are integrated.
 Young children learn best through sensory and physically active experiences.
 Our curriculum engages children in a variety of sensory and physical active experiences.

 At the WSU Charter Academy, we use a Brain-Based, whole-child curriculum grounded in contemporary educational theory and research.
 The curriculum is organized by study topics or “big idea” questions children are interested in exploring, which often focus on science, social studies and creative arts.

-Guided discovery and exploratory play experiences are planned to help children answer the questions and support the development of learning skills such as patterning, attention regulation, and memory.
+Guided discovery and exploratory play experiences are planned to help children answer those questions and support the development of learning skills such as patterning, attention regulation and memory.

 12 Brain/Mind Natural Learning Principles